|Issue date:||30 October 2018|

 (03) 9651 1321

 - VPSC, with the agreement of the Victorian Secretaries Board, issues the VPS Executive Pre-employment Screening Policy (the Policy) and associated guidance material.

 - This Policy addresses integrity risks associated with inadequate pre-employment screening of people seeking executive employment in the Victorian Public Service, and sets a minimum standard of pre-employment screening for VPS executives.

-This Policy requires that the Statutory Declaration and Consent Form (the Form) provided at Attachment A be completed by candidates prior to a formal offer of employment being finalised for all VPS executive positions advertised in public service bodies.
+- It requires that a Statutory Declaration and Consent Form (the Form) be completed by candidates prior to a formal offer of employment being finalised for all VPS executive positions in public service bodies.

 In most cases the Form should be completed once a preferred candidate has been identified.
 However, declarations made at earlier stages in the recruitment process may be appropriate for some roles.

 The Independent Broad-based Anti-corruption Commission (IBAC) released the report Corruption and misconduct risks associated with employment practices in the Victorian public sector on Tuesday 14 August 2018.
 Inadequate pre-employment screening and the recycling of employees with problematic histories are key findings.